 Research Fellowships and Travel Grants

 Established in 2010, these funding programs award grants to scholars engaged in projects studying Congress, politics, or policy issues.
-The Dole Archive and Special Collections at the Dole Institute of Politics houses Senator Bob Dole’s extensive collections that document his 36-year career in the House and Senate.
-While in residence, the Research Fellow and Travel Grant awardees will use these collections, which encompass a wide range of legislative, historical, and policy issues.
+While in residence, the Research Fellow and travel grant awardees will use The Dole Archive Collections, which encompass a wide range of legislative, historical, and policy issues.

-The Travel Grant program is intended to defray costs associated with research-related travel to the Dole Institute.
+The travel grant program is intended to defray costs associated with research-related travel to the Dole Institute.
 This program offers reimbursements of up to $750 to undergraduate and graduate students, post-doctoral researchers, and independent scholars.
-Awards for 2013 must be used before June 30, 2013, while 2014 awards may be used after July 1, 2014.
+Awards for 2019 must be used before June 30, 2020, while 2020 awards may be used after July 1, 2020.

 Applications for travel grants are reviewed on a rolling basis.
 There is no deadline to apply, and applications will be accepted until funds are exhausted.
 Applicants can expect a decision regarding their application within 2-4 weeks.